-Now that we’ve weighed the pros and cons, let’s look at a truck driver’s typical day to understand the work-life balance of a truck driver.
+Now that we’ve weighed the pros and cons, let’s look at a trucker’s lifestyle on a typical day to understand the work-life balance of a truck driver.
 To do so, we’ll follow a fictitious driver named Jenny through her day:

-Jenny’s alarm clock wakes her up; she climbs out of her bunk and walks into the truck stop for a shower.
+Jenny’s alarm clock wakes her up at 6:00 AM; she climbs out of her bunk and walks into the truck stop for a shower.
 After her shower, she purchases a large cup of coffee and returns to her truck.
-To save money, she keeps her truck stocked with food and carries a refrigerator and microwave.
+To save money, she keeps her truck stocked with food and healthy snacks and carries a refrigerator and microwave.

 After she’s finished eating breakfast, Jenny checks her phone for dispatch updates.
 Today is her birthday, and her dispatcher has sent a happy birthday message.
 It’s almost time to roll, but before she takes off, she performs a pre-trip inspection of her truck and trailer to ensure there are no hazardous defects that may endanger her or other motorists.
 After her pre-trip inspection is complete and having found no safety defects in her equipment, it’s time to roll.